 Something not to forget is that if you intend to follow truly customary practices, there is such a thing as auspicious and inauspicious timings to move gods around.
 This means that there are some hours that you can shift them and some hours that you absolutely cannot disturb them.

-On top of that, there are various practices concerning bring your god statures to the temple to absorb blessings, how to pray, wrapping them in red cloth, etc.
+On top of that, there are various practices concerning bringing your god statures to the temple to absorb blessings, how to pray, wrapping them in red cloth, etc.

 These are not the topic of this discussion and you’d probably find the most appropriate answers by making a visit to the temple to consult a holy man.